International propagation of the Salafi movement and Wahhabism: Bin Laden's conflict with the Saudi government

 As early as 1988, the Board of Senior Ulema (BSU) of the Dar al-Ifta in Saudi Arabia, composed of influential scholars like Muhammad ibn al-Uthaymeen (d.
 2001) and Ibn Baz (d.
 1999), had issued strong condemnation of various acts of terrorism.
 In a comprehensive fatwa issued at its 32nd session in Ta'if on 25 August 1988, the board members recommended the death penalty for acts of terrorism.
 However, Ibn al-Uthaymeen had previously supported a position in which he permitted attacks on women and children by classifying them as "retaliation", a position which was contrary to classical Sunni thought.
 He later retracted this position.
-The Yemeni origins of the Bin Laden family also reflected a non-Wahhabi heritage.
+The Yemeni origins of the bin Laden family also reflected a non-Wahhabi heritage.

-Bin Laden's feud with the Saudi government intensified during the Gulf War; prompting Saudi authorities to place Bin Laden under house arrest in 1991, before exiling him the same year.
-In 1994, Saudi Arabia revoked Bin Laden's citizenship and froze all his assets, turning him into a fugitive and the Bin Laden family disowned him.
-After Saudi pressure on Sudan, the Al-Qaeda leader sought refuge under the Taliban government in Afghanistan.
-Taliban's denial of Saudi requests to extradite Bin Laden led to a diplomatic row between Afghanistan and Saudi Arabia.
-Throughout the 1990s, mainstream Wahhabi clerics in the Kingdom supported US-Saudi alliance against Ba'athist Iraq during the Gulf War and condemned terrorist acts by Al-Qaeda.
-Anti-establishment Wahhabi scholars have also been vehemently opposed to tactics advocated by Bin Laden, not withstanding their opposition to American foreign policy in West Asia.
+Bin Laden's feud with the Saudi government intensified during the Gulf War, prompting Saudi authorities to place bin Laden under house arrest in 1991, before exiling him the same year.
+In 1994, Saudi Arabia revoked bin Laden's citizenship and froze all his assets, turning him into a fugitive and the bin Laden family disowned him.
+After Saudi pressure on Sudan, the al-Qaeda leader sought refuge under the Taliban government in Afghanistan.
+Taliban's denial of Saudi requests to extradite bin Laden led to a diplomatic row between Afghanistan and Saudi Arabia.
+Throughout the 1990s, mainstream Wahhabi clerics in the Kingdom supported U.S.-Saudi alliance against Ba'athist Iraq during the Gulf War and condemned terrorist acts by al-Qaeda.
+Anti-establishment Wahhabi scholars have also been vehemently opposed to tactics advocated by bin Laden, not withstanding their opposition to American foreign policy in West Asia.